Nintendo - Tested on the Wii in 2007, reworked in 2020.

-Nintendo revolutionized the genre of action/adventures with the first Zelda game, and even today, many action/adventures are still geared to the games, almost all of them have been produced by Shigeru Miyamoto.
-The last game of this series, Twilight Princess has been released a few months ago, and this game bears a lot of importance to Nintendo's new game console Wii.
+Nintendo revolutionized the genre of action-adventures with the first Zelda game, and even today, many action-adventures are still geared to the games.
+Almost all of the Zelda games have been produced by Shigeru Miyamoto.
+Twilight Princess has been released in 2006, and this game bears a lot of importance to Nintendo's new game console Wii.
 The following review tries to give you an impression if the game can come up with the high expectations.

 Twilight Princess was scheduled for a much earlier release, since it has originally been developed on Nintendo's GameCube console.
 To have a game that gets the people to buy the console, Nintendo decided to postpone the release on the GameCube, port the game to the Wii console, added 16:9 and 480p support and integrated the new controls.